4nh51rk/blog/data/blog/datatable-part-one.md

 date: '2021-03-01'
 tags: ['laravel', 'vuejs', 'tailwindcss', 'datatable']
 draft: false
-summary: In this series, we will go through the process of building a data-table with VueJS & Laravel.
-We will be covering a wide range of topics such as performing CRUD operations, searching, sorting and advanced filtering to give you a good base to build upon, improve and modify to meet the requirements of your application.
+summary: In this series, we'll set up and go through the process of building a data-table with Laravel, VueJS and TailwindCSS.
+We'll be covering a wide range of topics and features such as CRUD operations, searching, advanced filtering, sorting and record limiting.

+At the end of this series, you will walk away with a good foundation to improve and build upon to meet any further requirements.
 ---

 ## Introduction

-In this series, we will go through the process of building a data-table with VueJS & Laravel.
-We will be covering a wide range of topics such as performing CRUD operations, searching, sorting and advanced filtering to give you a good base to build upon, improve and modify to meet the requirements of your application.
+In this series, we'll set up and go through the process of building a data-table with Laravel, VueJS and TailwindCSS.
+We'll be covering a wide range of topics and features such as CRUD operations, searching, advanced filtering, sorting and record limiting.

+At the end of this series, you will walk away with a good foundation to improve and build upon to meet any further requirements.

 Before we start we need to address that creating a data table requires careful planning and consideration.
 Depending on what kind of application you are building, you need to determine if records should be created or updated inline or in a pop-up modal?
 Should records be grouped or not grouped?
 Do you need flexible column sizing?